zpchavez/towerfall-stats/README.md

 ## TowerFall Stats

-A library for retrieving TowerFall session stats.
+A library for retrieving TowerFall session stats and saving them to disk and/or a database.

 If you want to post stats to Slack, there's a [package](https://github.com/zpchavez/towerfall-slack) for that.